breadboard-ai/breadboard/packages/website/src/docs/happy-path.md

 >
 > Just like before, we will go over this bit of code to orient ourselves:
 >
-> - the `code` function is how we ask Breadboard to create a new type of node.
+> - the `code` function is how we ask Breadboard to create a new type of node, of type `code`.
 >
 > - just like the `board` function, it takes a single input: the "node function" that describes what the node will do.
 >